Admission Application Requirements

 The non-refundable application fee is ¥10,300.
 If you are from a TUJ-affiliated school, the application fee is waived.

-Within one month of admission to TUJ, applicants are required to pay a ¥36,000 non-refundable admission fee.
+Within one month of admission to TUJ, applicants are required to pay a ¥36,000 non-refundable Admission Fee.
 This fee confirms intention to enroll and secures a place at TUJ.
 Instructions on how to pay the admission fee will be sent along with the admissions decision.
+For students accepted for Spring 2020 onward, the ¥36,000 Admission Fee will be replaced with a mandatory ¥36,000 Orientation Fee to be paid as part of the Advance Payment (visa-needed students) or as part of the first tuition invoice (non-visa-needed students)

 Prospective students applying for a Japanese student visa through TUJ must pay a visa application fee of ¥20,600 as a part of the Advance Payment.